Random cliques in random graphs and sharp thresholds for $F$-factors

-Let us call step $j$ \emph{dangerous} if the set above is non-empty.
-Note that in any such step we have $\pi_j=0$, since if we do find the copy $F_j$, then $E_j\cup R\subset E(G)$ but (since $i\in N$) we have $E_i\not\subset E(G)$.
+Let us call step $j$ \emph{dangerous} if $D_j\ne\emptyset$.
+Note that in any such step we have $\pi_j=0$, since if we do have $E_j\subset E(G)$, then $E_j\cup R\subset E(G)$ but (since $i\in N$) we have $E_i\not\subset E(G)$, giving a contradiction.
 In a dangerous step, we toss a new $\pi$-probability coin to determine whether the hyperedge $h_j$ corresponding to $E_j$ is present in $H$.
 If it is, we call step $j$ \emph{deadly}.
-From the arguments above, our coupling fails if and only if there is some deadly step $j$.
+Our coupling fails if and only if there is some deadly step $j$.
 To complete the proof it thus suffices to show that if any step is deadly, then $\cB_2$ holds.
-If step $j$ is deadly, then every (graph) edge in $E_j\cup R\supset E_i$ lies within some hyperedge of $H$, but the hyperedge corresponding to $E_i$ is not present in $H$ (since $i\in N$).
+If step $j$ is deadly, then every ($t$-)edge in $E_j\cup R\supset E_i$ lies within some hyperedge of $H$, but the hyperedge corresponding to $E_i$ is not present in $H$ (since $i\in N$).
 In this case, using (only now) the condition $r\ge 4$, by Lemma~\ref{l2} $H$ contains an avoidable configuration, i.e., $\cB_2$ holds.
 Thus, if our coupling fails, $\cB_1\cup \cB_2$ holds, an event of probability $o(1)$.
 This completes the proof of Theorem~\ref{thhyp}. \end{proof}